mixpanel/docs/pages/docs/cohort-sync/integrations/iterable.md

 ## Matching Users between Mixpanel and Iterable

+The best way to match users from Mixpanel to Iterable is to set the `$iterable_user_id` profile property with the user's Iterable User ID.
+This also prevents Iterable from overwriting the Iterable User ID with the Mixpanel Distinct ID upon cohort sync from Mixpanel.

+Iterable uses an email address to match users from the cohort with users from their system.
+The integration will fail if an email address is not sent.
+In order to use this integration, you must set email as a user profile property.

 > **Warning:** Projects using the [simplified ID merge system](/docs/tracking-methods/identifying-users#simplified-vs-original-id-merge) must have the `$user_id` in Mixpanel match the user identifier in the partner service.
 Using any alternative partner properties to match users between tools may result in partner events not being attributed to the correct user in Mixpanel.
 Any partner properties mentioned in the below section are primarly applicable to projects on the original ID merge system.

-Iterable uses an email address to match users from the cohort with users from their system.
-The integration will fail if an email address is not sent.
-In order to use this integration, you must set email as a user profile property.

 ## Iterable Events into Mixpanel and MTU Exemptions